hhariri/mark-code/README.md

 ### Source code

-Any source code you write will automatically be encapsulated in a `main` function (except of course the `main` function).
-In other words
+Any source code you write will automatically generate a corresponding valid Kotlin file which can then be checked for compilation errors

 ```asciidoc
 [source,kotlin]